wp-plugins/media-file-renamer/readme.txt

 3. Has to be renamed.

 == Changelog ==

+= 2.4.0 =
+* Fix: There was a possibility that the image sizes filenames could be overwritten wrongly.

 = 2.3.8 =
 * Update: Rename the GUID (File Name) is now the default.
 Too many people think it is a bug while it is not.